Job Writing Guide

 cursor('2024-04-08T12:00:00.0000');

-This will set the cursor to always use the date you provided.
+Using a string value like this will set the cursor to always use the date you provided.

 If you are using a date cursor, you can also pass in natural language strings like "now", "today", "yesterday", "24 hours ago" or "start" (ie, the time the job started).